-If you're visiting New York City during the winter, you should be prepared for cold weather or even snow.
+If you're visiting New York City during the winter, be prepared for cold weather or even snow.
 Although it isn't the coldest destination you could visit, you're likely to spend a lot more time outside than you might at home, so warm clothes and shoes are essential.

-Here is a list of great things to do when it's snowy or cold in New York City during winter, with options where you can embrace the cold and snow or escape it, depending on your preference!
+Here is a list of great things to do when it's snowy or cold in New York City during winter, with options where you can embrace the cold and snow or escape it, depending on your preference.

 01 of 06

 Sure, ice skating is a cliche winter activity, but New York City's ice skating options are pretty spectacular.
 If you don't mind braving the crowds, you can skate at the Ice Rink at Rock Center, but if you want to experience New York City as a winter wonderland, you might prefer to try ice skating at Wollman Rink in Central Park.
-From the rink in Wollman Park, you can see skyscrapers surrounding the (perhaps snow-covered?) treetops of Central Park.
+From the rink in Wollman Park, you can see skyscrapers surrounding the potentially snow-covered treetops of Central Park.
 There is also a free ice skating rink in Bryant Park and several other ice skating rinks around New York City.

 02 of 06

 Spend the Day at a New York City Museum